DelazJ/QGIS-Documentation/source/docs/training_manual/processing/r_syntax.rst

   Output<-prediction

-from a vector and its field in input the algorithm will use the ``autoKrige`` function of the ``automap`` R package and it will first calculate the kriging model and then create a raster.
+From a vector and its field in input the algorithm will use the ``autoKrige`` function of the ``automap`` R package and it will first calculate the kriging model and then create a raster.